mattneary/Tarpits-Abstraction/chapters/Simulate.md

 (method person 'greet)
 ```

-In this case `person` serves as an object, and `greet` as a named method on that
+In this case `person` serves as an object, and `greet` as a named method on
-object.
+that object.
 What does it mean to be an object?
-In the case of our implementation, an
+In the case of our
-object is merely a data-structure, like any other table; however, the distinctive
+implementation, an object is merely a data-structure, like any other table;
-trait is the inclusion of methods.
-Methods allow for the coupling of functions to
+however, the distinctive trait is the inclusion of methods.
+Methods allow for
-a specific data-set.
-In our example above, a greet function is attached to the
+the coupling of functions to a specific data-set.
+In our example in
+Figure~\ref{fig:methodExample}, a greet function is attached to the `person`,
-`person`, and easily called by name to perform some action in the specific context
+and easily called by name to perform some action in the specific context of the
-of the `person` object.
+`person` object.

 We will utilize the concepts of object-oriented programming (OOP) in our design of
 gates.
 A gate will be a table containing some values and some methods.
 The only